xgrommx/rx-book/content/observable/observable_methods/throw.md

 {% endif %}

 Returns an observable sequence that terminates with an exception, using the specified scheduler to send out the single onError message.
-There is an alias to this method called `throwException` for browsers <IE9.

 ### Arguments
 1. `dueTime` *(`Any`)*: Absolute (specified as a Date object) or relative time (specified as an integer denoting milliseconds) at which to produce the first value.